BIATeam/BIADocs/docs/40-DeveloperGuide/30-WorkerService/50-ArchiveJob.md

 ## How it works
 1. Archive job is launched from Hangfire Server throught the Worker Service each day at 04:00 AM (GMT+1).
-2. Each injected implementation of `IArchiveService` related to a specific archivable entity (`IEntityArchivable`) of the dabatase will be runned one per one
+2. Each injected implementation of `IArchiveService` related to a specific archivable entity `IEntityArchivable` throught an `ITGenericArchiveRepository` will be runned one per one
-3. The items to archive will be selected according to following rules from the related `ITGenericArchiveRepository` of the archive service :
+3. The items to archive will be selected according to following rules from the related the archive service :
    - Entity is fixed
    - Entity has not been already archived **OR** entity has already been archived and last fixed date is superior than archived date
 4. The selected items are saved into compressed archive file to the target directory one per one : unique file per item, overwritten.
 Each copy to the target directory is verified by an integrity comparison of checksum.